Teodora Ivanova

 Research Student 07/2014

-• Helped create and presented a budget proposal for the program to secure funding for student scholarships and local
+• Created and presented a budget proposal for the program to secure funding for student scholarships and local community projects.

 CUSTOMER RELATIONS EXPERIENCE